ethitter/WP-Revisions-Control/readme.txt

 == Frequently Asked Questions ==

-= Where do change the plugin's settings? =
+= Where do I change the plugin's settings? =
 Navigate to **Settings > Writing** in your WordPress Dashboard, and look for the **WP Revisions Control** section.

 == Changelog ==